Distribution-Protocol/ERCProtocolDraft/README.md

 ```
 pragma solidity >=0.8.0 <0.9.0;

 /**
  * @notice The Distributor interface dictates how the holder of any ERC721 compliant tokens (parent token)
  * can create editions that collectors can conditionally mint child tokens from.
-Parent token holders can
+Parent token holder can
  * use the setEdition to specify the condition for minting an edition of the parent token.
 An edition is
- * defined by a Nft descriptor to the parent token, the address of the validator contract that specifies
+ * defined by the contractAddress and tokenId to the parent token, the address of the validator contract that specifies
- *  the rules to obtain the child token, the actions that are allowed after obtaining the token.
+ *  the rules to obtain the child token, the actions that is allowed after obtaining the token.
  *
  * A Collector can mint a child token of an Edition given that the rules specified by the Validator are
  * fulfilled.